joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/05/24/theater/review-california-trish-harnetiaux.html?searchResultPosition=4

 **18 Children and a Teacher Killed in Massacre at Texas Elementary School**\
-`The mass shooting was the deadliest at an American elementary school since the slayings at Sandy Hook a decade ago.`\
+`The mass shooting was the deadliest at an American school since the slayings at Sandy Hook a decade ago.`\
 https://nytimes.com/2022/05/24/us/shooting-texas-elementary-school.html?searchResultPosition=5

 **Senator Chris Murphy Pleads for Change After Texas School Shooting**\